 I was attending the funeral of the Victorian state Labor member for Springvale, Kevin King.
 There was an air of expectation as Labor notables and party activists mingled outside after the service.
 Some not-so-discreet preselection lobbying was underway but many of us were interested in events further afield.

 In Brisbane, the ALP’s National Executive was putting Bill Hayden to the sword.
 Back at the funeral, one Victorian MP told me of a cryptic conversation he’d had with Bob Hogg, the Victorian ALP’s State Secretary.
 This was a time before mobile phones, the internet and continuous news.
 Political information passed around like Chinese whispers.
-As the funeral finished, we still weren’t sure if Hayden had gone, and then people who’d turned on their car radios reported stories that Fraser was on his way to see the Governor-General, Sir Ninian Stephen.
+As the funeral finished, we still weren’t sure if Hayden had gone.
+People who turned on their car radios heard reports that Fraser was on his way to see the Governor-General, Sir Ninian Stephen.

 The confirmation of Hawke’s accession to the leadership wasn’t long in coming.
 The drover’s dog had been put down.